apache/trafficserver/doc/reference/configuration/records.config.en.rst

    to ``9000``.
 Browsers that request the PAC file from a proxy server on port 8080 will get the PAC file served by the Perl script.

-.. ts:confvar:: CONFIG proxy.config.url_remap.remap_required INT 1
+.. ts:cv:: CONFIG proxy.config.url_remap.remap_required INT 1
    :reloadable:

    Set this variable to ``1`` if you want Traffic Server to serve